monkphin/nlaw/README.md

 <img src="docs/content-height.png">
 </details>

 This issue is also present on the club page, for the rules column.
-In both cases, I believe the issue to be caused by there being other tags wrapped inside the bootstrap tags.
+In both cases, I believe the issue to be caused by there being other tags wrapped inside the Bootstrap tags.
 This makes some sense for the rules column since it denotes that the information contained within, while related to the main content, is its own specific section.
-For the Homepage, this was to resolve an issue which I believe to be caused by how I'm nesting bootstrap containers.
+For the Homepage, this was to resolve an issue which I believe to be caused by how I'm nesting Bootstrap containers.
 I believe this is also the root of the issue with the width of the content on the home page when on mobile.
 However, despite multiple attempts to resolve these issues, no fix has been found as yet.

 I believe some of the issues mentioned above may be resolved when moving to Bootstrap 5 since this will also require some refactoring of the HTML and CSS.